wltrup/Swift-WTBinaryFloatingPointExtensions/README.md

 Because I find myself using those quite often and they are missing from the default implementations of the floating point types.

+## Tests

+**WTBinaryFloatingPointExtensions** adds 9 extensions, all fully tested by 13 tests with 100% coverage.

 ## Installation

 **WTBinaryFloatingPointExtensions** is available through [CocoaPods](http://cocoapods.org).
 To install